Jonas-Weile/ECE-888/_posts/2022-10-27-identification.markdown

 However, as we are only looking at the subgroup of patients that were treated, $$ Y_{it}(0) $$ is a counterfactual, as every patient $$ i $$ has $$ Z_{i} = 1 $$.
 Thus, the expression we have is a *causal estimand*, and we must somehow convert it into a *statistical estimand*.

-However, we do not *yet* have the tools in this course to convert this SATT to a statistical estimand, thus we will make some major simplifying assumptions.
+To do this, we will, for now, make some major simplifying assumptions.
 We will assume that the SATT can be well approximated by the vanilla *Average Treatment Effect* (ATE):

 $$ \dfrac{1}{\sum^{4}_{t=3}{N_{t}}} \sum^{4}_{t=3}{\mathbb{E}\left[Y_{it}(1) - Y_{it}(0) \right]}  $$